 At Sanford, we have three libraries for each of our divisions. our librarians work closely with the community to provide the best learning opportunities.
 Students and teachers can request books and other resources to add to the library collection anytime.
 Instruction progresses from a focus on literacy to research skills and study habits.
 Librarians work closely with teachers to develop these skills in collaboration with the teacher.
 Sanford also provides access to the UDLib/Search program, a partnership with the University of Delaware and the State of Delaware Department of Education, which provides over 50 databases.
 These databases provide articles, eBooks, images, videos, maps, multimedia resources, and information from encyclopedias available at school and at home.

 Sandy Sutty is the Technology Integration Coordinator and Upper School Librarian at Sanford School.
 She has a Master's in Science in Instructional Technology and Library Science and a Bachelor of Science in Elementary and Early Childhood Education.
-She is also a member of the advisory board of the UDLib/SEARCH program.
+She is also a member of the advisory board of the UDLib/SEARCH program and is Google Certified.